-Gold Bee is a California-based brand that has transitioned from making superfood-infused products to premium CBD extracts from organic hemp grown in the Golden State.
+Gold Bee is a Nevada-based brand that has transitioned from making superfood-infused products to premium CBD extracts from organic hemp grown in the Golden State.
 The company offers a broad selection of products, including full-spectrum CBD oils and softgels, as well as THC-free gummies, honey sticks, vapes, and even products for pets.

 What I love about the Gold Bee CBD oil is that they contain honey, which is perfect to mix with my morning water infused with lime juice.
 It’s a great way to help with stomach pain and constipation, especially with the high-strength option, which delivers 80 mg of full-spectrum CBD in every milliliter